magnetoxgarage/Cura-Profiles/README.md

 On Linux distros you will likely be able to use `~/.local/share/cura`

 3.)
-Paste the cura folder over the top of the cura folder that is already there.
+If you've installed these profiles before, delete the `cura/5.9/quality/peopoly_magnetox` folder and delete all files that begin with 'Peopoly' in the `cura/materials` folder.

 4.)
+Paste the `cura` folder over the top of the `cura` folder that is already there.

+5.)
 Open Cura and add your Magneto X

-5.) 🛑 ℹ️ Check the start GCODE and verify it will work for your setup
+6.) 🛑 ℹ️ Check the start GCODE and verify it will work for your setup

 ### Recommended Extensions:
 + [Klipper Settings](https://marketplace.ultimaker.com/app/cura/plugins/JJGraphiX/KlipperSettingsPlugin)